cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

-are the delta method estimates of variance associated with self-normalized importance sampling estimators above, after combining with a pseudo-observation of 1/2 with the weight assigned to appear like a single effective observation according to importance sampling diagnostics.
+are the delta method estimates of variance associated with self-normalized importance sampling estimators above, after combining with a pseudo-observation of 1/2 with a weight assigned to appear like a single effective observation according to importance sampling diagnostics.

 The sample size reported is calculated by rounding down $$\sum_{i=1}^{m}